OspreyDawn/portfolio/portfolio/src/content/work_items/work_item2/work_item2.md

-# This is a test page.
+# This is another test Work Article.

-This is a test to see if this works.
+There will be a header image.

+There will be meta tags

+There will be a short description.

+There will be links to related Thoughts articles.